sk-zk/TruckLib/README.md

 ## Known issues and limitations
 * The library does not calculate the bounding box of items, so you'll need to recalculate the map (F8) on load.
-* All nodes of Road, Terrain, Building and Curve items created or modified with this library have slightly to _very_ wrong angles until you modify them in the editor.
-This is because I just can't figure out exactly how the game calculates the Rotation value.
-If you have any ideas, please let me know.

 ## License
 TruckLib is licensed under GPL v2 except for `CityHash.cs`.